 GPs and private patients

-GPs may provide cetain services to private patients free of charge - for example, maternity and infant welfare services and immunisation and vaccination services if they have agreements with the Health Service Executive (HSE) to do so.
+GPs may provide certain services to private patients free of charge.
+For example, they might provide maternity and infant care services, and immunisation and vaccination services, if they have agreements with the HSE.

-In the case of some vaccination services, (for example, the flu vaccine for at-risk groups), the arrangement for private patients is that the actual vaccination is free of charge but you must pay for the GP’s service.
+In the case of some vaccination services (for example, the flu vaccine for at-risk groups), the arrangement for private patients is that the vaccine is free of charge but you must pay for the GP’s service.

 How do I make a complaint about a GP service?

 The Medical Council protects the interests of the public with regard to registered medical practitioners and handles complaints relating to a medical doctor's fitness to practise medicine.